 How to find the best phones under NPR 50000 in Nepal?

-While an official IP rating is pretty rare in this segment, if that’s a must for you, then Samsung has got you covered.
+As aforementioned, phones under 50K are sort of a middle ground between midrange and premium midrange devices, so their feature set and overall value for money can be a bit tricky to figure out.
+Anyway, you shouldn't settle for anything less than a high refresh rate OLED display when buying a phone under NPR 50000.
+An attractive and durable design is another thing to look out for here.
+While an official IP rating is pretty rare in this segment, if that's a must for you, then Samsung has got you covered.
 The 2024 Redmi smartphones also bear an official IP68 rating, while Samsung phones usually come with IP67 dust and water resistance as well.
-Performance shouldn’t be a concern on these smartphones either, whereas you also get a capable camera setup here.
+Performance shouldn't be a concern on these smartphones either, whereas you also get a capable camera setup here.
 Some brands even offer OIS and 4K recording in this price range.

-Note: In this list, we have also included a few smartphones that cost more than NPR 50000 — but not by a lot.
+| Note: In this list, we have also included a few smartphones that cost more than NPR 50000 — but not by a lot.
 We’ve done this so that you can further curate your choices, and also because we don’t want you to miss any good deal by spending NPR 1000 – 2000 more.
 The prices of such products are marked with an asterisk (*) at the end. |

 Best mobile phones under NPR 50000 in Nepal:

-- Display: 6.78-inch AMOLED screen, FHD+, 120Hz refresh rate, 4000nits of peak brightness
+- Display: 6.83-inch AMOLED CrystalRes, 2772 × 1280 resolution, 120Hz adaptive refresh rate, 3200 nits peak brightness

-- Software & UI: MagicOS 8.0 on top of Android 14
+- Software & UI: HyperOS 2 based on Android 15

-- Price in Nepal: NPR 48,999 (12/256GB)
+- Redmi Note 15 Pro Price in Nepal: NPR 49,999 (8/256GB)

 4. Samsung Galaxy A36

 So, the Galaxy A36 is kind of the little brother to the A56.
-It’s cheaper but still does a lot right?
-Sure, it’s running on an Exynos chip, so it’s not a gaming monster, but it handles regular tasks just fine.
+It’s cheaper but still does a lot, right?
+Sure, it's running on an Exynos chip, so it’s not a gaming monster, but it handles regular tasks just fine.
 You won’t lag while multitasking or doing regular stuff like browsing or watching videos.

 The camera system’s pretty good too, especially for the price.
 You get a 50MP main camera, which takes some pretty sharp shots, plus an ultrawide lens and a macro lens for up-close shots.
 It’s versatile, and while it’s not perfect, it’s solid.
 One thing to keep in mind – no headphone jack, and you can't expand storage with a microSD card.
 However, you get an excellent One UI 7, which is both loaded with features and runs on Android 15.
 The battery is decent as well, supported by a 45W wired charging.
 Hence, all in all, it's a really good budget option.

-Samsung Galaxy A36 Specifications
+Samsung Galaxy A36 Specifications:

 - Design, build: 162.9 x 78.2 x 7.4 mm, 195 gm, IP67 rating